SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex6/README.md

 1. Make sure you are on the **Storyboard**.

 2. Choose the **[Run Configuration](https://help.sap.com/docs/bas/developing-business-applications-using-productivity-tools/testing-applications?q=run%20and%20debug)** button from the left panel of your screen.
+Double-click on “Run managepurchaserequisitionXXX-1”.
+This will open the Run Configurations panel.

 ![](images/Run_001.png)